SENSUIKAN!

 16 May 1942:

-The I-11 is completed at Kawasaki's Kobe Yard, commissioned in the IJN and based in the Kure Naval District.
-The I-11 is the flagship of Rear Admiral Kono Chimaki's SubRon 3, in Vice Admiral, the Marquis, Komatsu Teruhisa's Sixth Fleet.
-Cdr (later Captain) Shichiji Tsuneo is the Commanding Officer.
+Kobe.
+I-11 is completed and attached to Kure Naval District.
+She is designated the new flagship of Rear Admiral Kono Chimaki's SubRon 3, replacing the I-8, damaged in a friendly fire incident.
+Cdr Shichiji Tsuneo is the Commanding Officer.

 7 June 1942: